tullurivijay/tullurivijay/README.md

 ### Hi, I'm Vijay Tulluri 👋

-I am currently working as a Senior Data Analyst at capital one helping them building ML sytems for anti money laundeirng and fraud prevention in banking services.
+I am currently working as a SDA / SDE at capital one helping them building data pipelines, API's and Automation for anti money laundeirng and fraud prevention in banking services.
 I also a passionate Data Scientist, Software Engineer who thrives to learn as much as I can to build real world AI systems and help open data science community.

 - 🔭 I’m currently working on Machine Learning, Deep Learning for Finance and Ecommerce Domains and teaching others
 - 🌱 I’m currently learning Time Series Modelling and NLP in Finance